sav-che/TL-2/Authors/Thedenius, Knut Fredrik {std. Thed.}.md

-> [!cite] BHL link: this entry starts at [page 236](https://www.biodiversitylibrary.org/item/103683#page/246/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 236](https://www.biodiversitylibrary.org/page/33212278) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Thedenius, Knut Fredrik (1814-1894), Swedish botanist, entomologist, pharmacist and teacher; pharmacist's examination Stockholm 1840; pharmacist ib.
-1843-1858, teacher for natural sciences at Stockholm's Gymnasium from 1844 (temporary), 1852 (regular) and as "lektor" 1859-1886; from 1880-1888 lecturer at a state high school in Stockholm. (*Thed.*).
+1843-1858, teacher for natural sciences at Stockholm's Gymnasium from 1844 (temporary), 1852 (regular) and as "lektor" 1859-1886; from 1880-1888 lecturer at a state high school in Stockholm.
+**Abbreviated name**: *Thed.*

 #### Herbarium and types